-Today, we are talking about evictions and clearing up some of the confusion that people often have when it comes to terminology.
+Today, we are talking about evictions in the Santa Cruz area and clearing up some of the confusion that people often have when it comes to terminology.
 Someone recently asked if it was possible to do an eviction without going to court.
 The answer to that question is no. An eviction always requires legal action.

 Notice to Vacate